elibroftw/blog.elijahlopez.ca/content/posts/objective-morality.md

 - you like to be tied up
 - you like to piss
 - Kinks themselves not immoral but subjugating someone else to them without honest dialogues on top of consent is immoral
   - What is a kink?
 It's moral actions that society normally does not partake in even behind closed doors.
-I won't define any kinks here.
+I won't state any kinks here.
+  - Critical reasoning is very important to teach and spread otherwise we can justify anything in order to protect children or "in the interest of national security", including banning encryption, privacy, and free travel.
+A society is capable of differentiating what policies are moral or not if the voter base can do so themselves.
+How to teach critical thinking is no different from how to think objective morality, so this document serves that purpose well.

 </details>

 To be a follower of objective morality, you need to be able to dissect and distinguish very peculiar and nuanced topics that may be deemed immoral without rationale.
 A good rule of thumb is to be curious why some people around you deem an action to be bad; This is just a start.
 Hardly will you meet someone who has the capabilities of convincing you.
 A follower of objective morality questions whether they are on the path of objective morality.
 What sets two moral peers apart is the ability to debate oneself to changing a mind on all sorts of topics.

+It is important to distinguish between morality and personal belief.
+For example, it may be a personal belief to not prefer pre-marital sex, but if someone else does that (including your descendants), then your response becomes a question on morality not belief anymore.
+So when reading these topics, it's not about personal belief, which everyone has a right to, but whether that belief can stand at a systematic level.

 ### The First Test